go-web-framework/tmplcheck/README.md

 tmplcheck checks that templates do not use keys not passed in from Go source code in Execute calls.

 Currently only supports `github.com/go-web-framework/templates`.
 Future support for `html/template` and `text/template` is planned.
+See TODOs in source code.

 tmplcheck statically analyzes your source code and templates to help prevent panics at run time such as:

 ```
 panic: template: test:1:2: executing "test" at <.Cnt>: can't evaluate field Cnt in type main.Inventory
 ```

-Work in progress.
-See TODOs in source code.

 ## Install